 Emanuel Schikaneder, who you’ll remember built the place, actually wrote the libretto to Mozart’s The Magic Flute and played the role of Papageno himself.

-Nip around the side of the building to see the old Papagenotor entrance, which immortalises a key scene in the opera:
+Nip around the side of the building to see the Papagenotor entrance, which immortalises a key scene in the opera:

-(Schikaneder’s famous role immortalised in stone)
+(Schikaneder’s famous role immortalised in stone: post-refurbishment)

 The connection to Beethoven is even stronger.
 He lived and worked here for a while; several of his compositions – including three symphonies – premiered here, too.